rschmelter/build_something/notes.md

 - REQUIRE project materials presence
 - Add ability to delete material from associaton and add material and pm

-- TEST
-  test
-Test

-test
+- Review logic in controllers